The Cloudstone Foundation

-The Cloudstone Foundation is a Washington State non-profit corporation whose mission is to support the appreciation, creation, and recognition of three-dimensional art through curated exhibitions, tours, workshops, internships and conferences at Cloudstone Sculpture on Whidbey Island, Washington.
+The Cloudstone Foundation is a Washington State non-profit organization whose mission is to support the appreciation, creation, and recognition of three-dimensional art through curated exhibitions, tours, workshops, internships, and conferences at Cloudstone Sculpture on Whidbey Island, Washington.

 Our vision is to enrich the NW region and beyond by providing a destination fine arts park and educational facility that produces 3-dimensional art; an arts facility to enhance public understanding and appreciation of the sculptural process and the work of Hank Nelson.

 What to Do in Washington in September